Edmonds, Washington: Arts and events

 Edmonds is considered a major hub for the arts in Snohomish County, with a dozen galleries and other arts facilities.
 The city government established the Edmonds Art Commission in 1975 and developed its public arts program in the following decades.
 The city has a collection of 35 outdoor art installations, 22 flower pole structures, and maintains several facilities dedicated to various arts.
 One of its initiatives was the 1979 conversion of the former Edmonds High School building into the Frances Anderson Cultural and Leisure Center, which hosts art classes, exhibitions, ballet classes, community events, child-care programs, and recreational sports leagues.
 The city also renovated the high school auditorium into the Edmonds Center for the Arts in 2006, serving as the home of theatrical performances, concerts, performing arts, and films.

-Edmonds has hosted the annual Edmonds Arts Festival since 1957, with three days of art exhibitions and performances over Father's Day weekend in June.
+The annual Edmonds Arts Festival has been held since 1957, with three days of art exhibitions and performances over Father's Day weekend in June.
 The festival is one of the largest in the Pacific Northwest, attracting 75,000 visitors, and has 200 participating artists with booths along Main Street and at the Frances Anderson Center.
 The Cascadia Art Museum opened in 2015 at the location of a former grocery store in downtown Edmonds and focuses on regional Northwest art.
 Downtown Edmonds also has a single-screen movie theater that was built in the 1920s and remains independently owned and operated.

 In addition to the visual arts, Edmonds has several active performing arts organizations.
 The Driftwood Players host year-round theatrical performances at the Wade James Theatre near Yost Park, while the Phoenix Theatre is based at Firdale Village.
 The city also hosts the annual Edmonds Jazz Connection over Memorial Day weekend in late May, with several school jazz groups and professional performers.
 In November 2018, Edmonds was designated as the first creative district in Washington by ArtsWA, the state art agency.

 One of the city's main landmarks is a small fountain located at the center of a roundabout on Main Street.
 The first fountain, which included a twisted sculpture at its center, was installed in 1973 and drew criticism from local residents and merchants for its ugliness.
 It was destroyed in 1998 by a drunk driver and replaced with a temporary gazebo, which had been used as a prop for a TV series.
 The gazebo was popular and replaced with a bronze structure in 2000, which was later destroyed by a driver five years later.
 The gazebo was rebuilt in 2006 and has remained since.

 Edmonds is home to a weekly farmers' market that runs from June to October on Saturdays and is sponsored by the Edmonds–South Snohomish County Historical Society.
 The city also has several annual summer festivals, including the Edmonds Waterfront Festival in early June, the Edmonds Art Festival in mid-June, the Edmonds in Bloom garden festival in July, and the Taste of Edmonds food festival in August.